There are now 2 possible online modes for units:

-- Students are able to (1) identify and justify the treatment of financial reporting transactions and demonstrate the ability to prepare accounting records and transactions that require judgement; (2) identify the concepts in relation to, and be aware of, the major requirements impacting upon the preparation of conventional financial statements; (3) critically apply theoretical and technical accounting knowledge in order to analyse and interpret information presented in financial statements (with particular emphasis on using ratio analysis and cash flow analysis); (4) develop competencies to work effectively in teams to resolve accounting issues; and (5) demonstrate the ability to produce clear and concise written communication in a complex accounting context, which includes supporting data visualisations when applicable.; and (6) discuss the changing role of Accountants with respect to reporting on issues such as ICT (information, communication & technologies) and sustainability.
+Students are able to (1) identify and justify the treatment of financial reporting transactions and demonstrate the ability to prepare accounting records and transactions that require judgement; (2) identify the concepts in relation to, and be aware of, the major requirements impacting upon the preparation of conventional financial statements; (3) critically apply theoretical and technical accounting knowledge in order to analyse and interpret information presented in financial statements (with particular emphasis on using ratio analysis and cash flow analysis); (4) develop competencies to work effectively in teams to resolve accounting issues; (5) demonstrate the ability to produce clear and concise written communication in a complex accounting context, which includes supporting data visualisations when applicable.; and (6) discuss the changing role of Accountants with respect to reporting on issues such as ICT (information, communication & technologies) and sustainability.

-Indicative assessments in this unit are as follows: (1) individual assessments ; (2) team assessments ; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) participation; (2) practical assessment; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)